simp/simp-doc/docs/user_guide/Client_Management.rst

 #.
 Restart the system.
 #.
 Once the client installs, reboots, and begins to bootstrap, it will check in
    for the first time.
 #.
-Puppet will not autosign puppet certificates, by default, and ``waitforcert`` is
+Puppet will not autosign Puppet certificates, by default, and ``waitforcert`` is
    enabled.
 This means the client will check in every 30 seconds for a signed certificate.
-Log on to the puppet server and run ``puppet cert sign <puppet.client.fqdn>``.
+Log on to the Puppet master and run ``puppet cert sign <puppet.client.fqdn>``.

 Upon successful deployment of a new client, it is highly recommended that